-The dSPACE XCP service supports transport layers for CAN, USB and Ethernet (UPD/IP and TCP/IP).
-It is designed for various use cases during ECU development such as measuring ECU variables and calibration, and also for ECU flash programming in connection with CAN.
+The dSPACE XCP Service supports transport layers for CAN and Ethernet (UPD/IP and TCP/IP).
+It is designed for various use cases during ECU development, such as measuring ECU variables and calibration, and also for ECU flash programming in connection with CAN.

-The dSPACE XCP on CAN and XCP on Ethernet service implementation is also dedicated to bypassing ECU functions using the dSPACE real-time prototyping platforms MicroAutoBox and AutoBox.
+The dSPACE XCP Service implementation is also dedicated to bypassing ECU functions by using the dSPACE real-time prototyping platforms MicroAutoBox II (the former MicroAutoBox can also be used) and AutoBox.

-Depending on the transport layer, the dSPACE XCP service covers various aspects of XCP,, from measurement and ECU calibration to bypassing, and right through to ECU flash programming.
+Depending on the transport layer, the dSPACE XCP Service covers various aspects of XCP, from measurement and ECU calibration to bypassing and ECU flash programming.

 Flexible conﬁguration options make it possible to tailor the service implementation with regard to functionality and resource consumption in the ECU.